What can I do at home to help with my lower back pain?

 Is chiropractic care safe for my child?

 Chiropractors provide one of the safest care options for kiddos.
 Most quality research found less than 15 injuries in more than 120 years of pediatric chiropractic!
-Not only is it safe, but chiropractic care has shown to be helpful in treating many issues facing families including constipation, torticollis, symptoms of colic and feeding issues.
+Not only is it safe, but chiropractic care has shown to be helpful in treating many issues facing families including constipation, torticollis, and feeding issues.
 As a Doctor of Chiropractic, we use gentle touch to help soothe the muscles, joints and nerves in new babies.
-Being born is hard work and even the easiest birth involves some trauma.
+Being born is hard work.
 In both vaginal and c-section births, baby’s head is under a lot of pressure and since the head houses the nervous system, restriction here can cause discomfort elsewhere in the body.
 We often use craniosacral therapy to specifically treat restrictions within the cranium and nervous system.
 When chiropractors treat babies, it looks different than when we work with an adult.
 Much of the difference is lighter pressure.
 To treat the muscles of a new born, we use less pressure than it takes to bruise a peach.
 If the chiropractor and parents feel an adjustment is appropriate, the strength of the adjustment is similar to a key stroke on your computer.
 As chiropractors, we love treating babies because we get to see changes happen for baby- and for the new family- usually within just a few treatments.

 Being a new parent is full of tough decisions; seeing a chiropractor to help with your child’s wellness shouldn’t be one of them.

 Is it safe to be adjusted during pregnancy?

 It is absolutely safe to see a chiropractor through pregnancy.
 Our training allows us to know what we can and cannot treat with confidence.